Loca0307/iLoca/README.md

 # How to run

-in the "Backend" terminal write: "dotnet run"
+in the "dotnet" folder terminal write: "dotnet run" and open the localhost written on the terminal